Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Problems/I _ Dice Combinations.md

 # Dice Combinations

-Your task is to count the number of ways to construct sum n by throwing a dice one or more times Each throw produces an outcome between 1 and 6,
+Your task is to count the number of ways to construct sum n by throwing a dice one or more times Each throw produces an outcome between 1 and 6.

-For example, if n=3, there are 4 ways:
+For example, if n = 3, there are 4 ways.

 1+1+1 , 1+2 , 2+1 , 3